gacetta/notes/css-grid.md

 ### ORDER

-If grid items aren't explicitly placed, they are automatically placed according to their order int he source code.
+If grid items aren't explicitly placed, they are automatically placed according to their order in the source code.
 This order can be overridden using the `order` property.
+Items are sorted low to high.

     `order: -1`